-Financial Performance of the Council 2023/24
+Financial Performance of the Council 2024/25

-Financial Performance of the Council 2023/24
+Financial Performance of the Council 2024/25

-The outturn for 2023/24 saw a variance on the general fund compared with that anticipated position when the Budget was prepared in February 2024.
-The February 2024 revised budget included additional pressures primarily arising from inflationary pressures, additional costs associated with temporary accommodation and write off Crematorium costs.
-An interim report was taken to Council in November 2023 highlighting major forecast variances for the year.
-After taking account of adjustments to the budget, (e.g. virements and supplementary budgets and savings identified in year) the provisional outturn shows £18.3m being spent on services compared against a revised budget of £18.8m.
-The underspend or £0.5m was primarily due to following variations
+The outturn for 2024/25 saw a variance on the general fund compared with that anticipated position when the Budget was prepared in February 2025.
+The February 2025 revised budget included additional pressures primarily arising from prior year carry forwards of £0.985m and reprofiling of LLEP Pooled income which had a net impact of £0.8m.
+After taking account of adjustments to the budget, (e.g. virements and supplementary budgets and savings identified in year) the provisional outturn shows £17.76m being spent on services compared against a revised budget of £17.56m.
+The change was due primary to the following variations:-

 (Under)/ Overspend

 £m

-Carry forward requests (0.70)
+Carry forward requests (623)

-Crematorium costs shown gross in Services (Funded from Reserves) 1.51
+Retained Designated Area growth shown within grants 75

-Element of LLEP income within interest 0.40
+Element of LLEP income within interest 477

-Additional Benefit Expenditure 0.20
+Additional Benefit Expenditure 223

-Pooled Distribution Income set aside in reserves (1.65)
+Pooled Distribution Income (248)

-Additional planning income (0.20)
+Reprofiling of LLEP MIRA Assistance 207

+ICT underspends (150)

-Total Major Service Variations (0.44)
+Total Major Service Variations (39)

-A summary position to 31st March 2024 is set out below:
+A summary position to 31st March 2025 is set out below: